front-commerce/developers.front-commerce.com/source/docs/advanced/server/add-http-endpoint.md

 ---
 id: add-http-endpoint
 title: Add custom endpoints to your server
+description: The main entrypoints of a Front-Commerce application are frontend URLs displaying your actual website and the GraphQL schema.
+But in some specific cases, you may want to extend your Node.js server with additional endpoints.
 ---

-The main entrypoints of a Front-Commerce application are frontend URLs displaying your actual website and the GraphQL schema.
-But in some specific cases, you may want to extend your Node.js server (<abbr title="Backend For Frontend">BFF</abbr>) with additional endpoints.

 For instance, this can be the case when you send a link within an email to one of your customers.
 If an action should be triggered when the user clicks on it, you don't want to add failure opportunities by displaying a webpage which will then trigger a GraphQL mutation.
 You want to trigger the action directly, and then redirect the user to an actual page.